johnson7788/DeBERTa/README.md

 ## News
 ### 1/29/2021
 DeBERTa v2 code and the **900M, 1.5B** [model](https://huggingface.co/models?search=microsoft%2Fdeberta) are here now.
 This includes the 1.5B model used for our SuperGLUE single-model submission and achieving 89.9, versus human baseline 89.8.
+You can find more details about this submission in our [blog](https://www.microsoft.com/en-us/research/blog/microsoft-deberta-surpasses-human-performance-on-the-superglue-benchmark/)

 ### 12/29/2020
 With DeBERTa 1.5B model, we surpass T5 11B model and human performance on SuperGLUE leaderboard.
 Code and model will be released soon.
 Please check out our paper for more details.